-It’s Talk Money Week and I wanted to talk about impulsive spending when you have borderline personality disorder (BPD).
+It’s Talk Money Week and I wanted to talk about impulsive spending and BPD.

 As part of this and a report released by the Money and Mental Health Policy Institute, I shared my money struggle story with BBC here.